 The one-week program is designed especially for above-average African-American, Hispanic, and Native American high school students who excel in mathematics, enjoy learning, and like to solve complicated problems.
 If you have a passion for mathematics and an appetite for knowledge, you may have what it takes to be an actuary.
 This program will help you decide if an actuarial career is a way to use your mathematical ability.
-Next year will mark 21 years since we started this Summer program, and we plan special celebrations.
-Check out the 2016 MHSSAA Information Flyer!

 This program helps to explain what actuaries do, where they work, what they have in common and if an actuarial career might be a good choice for you.
 You will meet and talk to actuaries, observe them at work, and learn how you can become an actuary.